lnbits/appimage_phoenixd_install/README.md

 # Fresh VPS LNbits Install with Phoenixd and URL/HTTPS
 Creates a fresh LNbits install, with Phoenixd (self-custodial, super-easy "managed" node) and url/https (using Caddy) on a VPS.
-We use lunanode.com for the VPS.
+We use https://lunanode.com for the VPS.

+Head on over to https://lunanode.com and `Create a VM`.
+I always use 2nd to cheapest, but cheapest will do.
+Pick ` Ubuntu 24.04 64-bit (template)`.

 ### Installing LNbits
 Create a screen for LNbits